gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 </div>
 ```

-The important part is it's just `<div>` rather than an actual form element.
-We assign a `target` to it, and that's a stimulus thing so we can get access to this `<div>` in the stimulus controller.
+The important part is it's a `<div>` rather than an actual form element.
+Additionally, we assign a `target` to it, which is a stimulus convention that allows us to access this `<div>` in the stimulus controller.
 Everything else is just markup that makes things look nice with [bulma](https://bulma.io/).

 When our stimulus controller takes over (essentially on `$(document).ready`), we'll connect Stripe Elements to this `<div>`.
-Then stripe will render it's `iframe` that has our input into that `<div>`. 👈 That's the magic that keeps credit card info off our servers _while_ feeling like just another form on our website.
+Then stripe will render its `iframe` that has our input into that `<div>`.
+That's the magic 🔮 that keeps credit card info off our servers _while_ feeling like just another form on our website.

 Let's look at that stimulus controller.

 ### The `CreditCardFormController` (stimulus)

-Again, we'll just look at some pieces, but the hole thing can be found [here](https://github.com/gkemmey/nutmeg/blob/master/app/javascript/controllers/credit_card_form_controller.js.erb).
+Again, we'll just look at some pieces, but the whole thing can be found [here](https://github.com/gkemmey/nutmeg/blob/master/app/javascript/controllers/credit_card_form_controller.js.erb).

 The `#connect` function is essentially our `$(document).ready` hook -- this is where we can setup our form after the DOM has loaded.